 recommends

 1 that the technical characteristics and protection criteria for systems operating in the AMS given in the Annex 1 should be used in performing sharing and compatibility analyses.

-2
+2 that the technical characteristics and protection criteria for systems operating in the MMS given in Annex 2 should be used performing sharing and compatibility analyses.

-2 that the following Note is considered as part of this Recommendation.
+3 that the following Note is considered as part of this Recommendation.

-NOTE – The characteristics and protection criteria should not have any adverse effect to Appendix 30B of the Radio Regulations
+NOTE – The characteristics and protection criteria should not have any adverse effect to Appendix 30B of the Radio Regulations]

-Annex 1 Technical characteristics and protection criteria
+Annex 1 Technical characteristics and protection criteria for systems operating in the aeronautical mobile service

 [Editor’s note: During WP 5B meeting, views were expressed regarding the implication of ICAO status of the band 4 800-4 990 MH as well as its usage by administrations.